Passionate about exploring the pre-baroque and baroque repertoire, this young ensemble created in 2015 reunites four musicians :

 The Kapsber'Girls are looking for new ways of interpreting

 historical sources.
-Drawing their inspiration in diverse traditional repertoires, the four musicians are working at XVIIe and XVIIIe centuries pieces in a new transversal
+Drawing their inspiration in diverse traditional repertoires, the four musicians are working on XVIIe and XVIIIe centuries musics in a new transversal

-Energy and vitality are borrowed to « popular » musics, the colors taken from actual musics, the girls are willing to find novelty in ancestry.
+Energy and vitality are borrowed to « popular » music and the colors are taken from modern music : the girls are willing to find novelty in ancestry !

-Their name is inspired by one of the most famous Italian composer from the start of the XVIIe century : Hyéronimus Kapsberger (1580 – 1651).
-They decided to honour their favourite composer in their first CD recording Che Fai Tù?
+Their name ?
+It is inspired by one of the most famous Italian composer of the XVIIe century : Hiéronymus Kapsberger (1580 – 1651) that the girls honour in their first CD recording Che Fai Tù?
 (March 2020, Muso) which obtains several important awards such as Diapason d’Or, ffff Télérama, Jocker Découverte Crescendo Magazine (Be.) and is awarded Recording of the Month (July) by MusicWebInternational (GB).

-Les Kapsber'Girls are regularly the recipient of artistic & creation residencies in important artistic places such as Académie Bach (Arques-la-Bataille) in 2016-17, the Cité de la Voix (Vézelay) in 2018, Sinfonia En Périgord (Périgueux) in 2019 and the CRC d'Ambronay in May 2021.
+Les Kapsber'Girls are regularly invited for artistic & creation residencies in important artistic places such as Académie Bach (Arques-la-Bataille), La Cité de la Voix, Sinfonia En Périgord, CCR d'Ambronay, CCR Ferme de Villefavard, and CCR de l'Abbaye aux Dames.

-We have heard them recently in many renowned European festivals : London Festival of Baroque Music (UK), Brighton Festival (UK), Festival Académie Bach (France), Toulouse les Orgues (France), Fora do Lugar (Portugal), Sinfonia en Périgord (France), Les Nuits de Septembre (Belgium), Festival Radio France (Fr.).
+We have heard them recently in many renowned European festivals : London Festival of Baroque Music (UK), Brighton Festival (UK), Festival Académie Bach (France), Toulouse les Orgues (France), Fora do Lugar (Portugal), Sinfonia en Périgord (France), Les Nuits de Septembre (Belgium), Festival Radio France (Fr.), Opera de Lyon.

 Alice grew up in a rich musical environment and quickly showed a desire to sing.
 She entered the youth choir of the opera of Lyon in 2007 and then, continued her vocal training with Claire Marbot, Bruno Boterf, Anne Delafosse, Monique Zanetti and Robert Expert.
 She specialised in early music at the Conservatoire National Supérieur de Musique et de Danse de Lyon.